aheald-quadball/us-quadball-rulebook/rulebook.md

    iv.
 If the dodgeball was already live, it remains live for the original team.

 a.
-If it was live for the opposing team, the swatting beater becomes a struck beater. ⚑ *Dodgeball Turnover* — Illegal dodgeball swat
+If it was live for the opposing team, the swatting beater becomes a struck beater.

+⚑ *Dodgeball Turnover*—Illegal dodgeball swat

 ⚑ *Blue Card*—Propelling a ball with the intent of sending any ball out-of-bounds